 What Is Trigeminal Neuralgia?

 Trigeminal neuralgia is a condition that causes chronic pain in the trigeminal nerve, through which sensation travels from your face to your brain.
 In a person with trigeminal neuralgia, even mild facial stimulation from putting on makeup or brushing your teeth can trigger a jolt of excruciating pain.
+If trigeminal neuralgia prevents you from working you may qualify for long term disability (LTD) benefits.

 Your initial experience may be short, mild attacks, but trigeminal neuralgia can progress into more frequent and longer bouts of searing pain.
 It affects more women than men and is more likely to occur in people above the age of 50.